teds-tech-talks/n8n-community-leaderboard/README.md

 ```

 ⚠️ **Important**: Keep `layout` and `creator_username` exactly as they are.
 These are required for the page to function properly.

+⚠️ **Important**: Make sure to set up `page_status: "claimed"` - this way n8n Arena knows that you explicitly want your data to be shown.

 ### Optional Customization Fields